rothgar/justingarrison.com/content/blog/2020-07-23-dev-to-devrel.md

 I know this isn't the case everywhere, but not only devrel employees are paying attention.
 Project managers, engineers, and maybe even management show up in threads I would have never seen at previous companies.

-As a matter of fact previous employeers actively discouraged engaging with anyone online about work related topics.
+As a matter of fact previous employers actively discouraged engaging with anyone online about work related topics.
 For a long time I was terrified to post personal things online for fear of getting in trouble at work.

 ## I write a lot